 Whether you’re an experienced kayaker or just learning the ropes, taking advantage of the easy access to kayaking spots Florida offers is a must for the summer.
 With a Manta Racks kayak rack, it’s easier than ever to go out and discover what our state has to offer.

-If you enjoyed this post and also like paddleboarding, check out our guide to the best Florida destinations for paddleboarding!
+If you enjoyed this post, check out our guide Everything You Need to Know About Transporting Kayaks, and the best Florida destinations for paddleboarding (and Kayaking too)!